 Where do Striped Legless Lizards live?

 Striped Legless Lizards are unable to survive in areas where the ground is disturbed by heavy grazing or crop tilling.
-As such, there are only a few intact habitats left for the vulnerable species.
+As such, there are only a few intact habitats left!

-Striped legless lizards are carnivorous but their diet hasn't been well studied.
-It’s thought that they feed mainly on crickets, spiders and moth larvae and supplement this with grasshoppers, caterpillars, cockroaches and other insects.
+Striped Legless Lizards are carnivorous but their diet hasn't been well studied.
+It’s thought they feed mainly on crickets, spiders and moth larvae and supplement this with grasshoppers, caterpillars, cockroaches and other insects.

 What's Bush Heritage doing?

-It’s been a tough few years for the Striped Legless Lizard, which has continued to lose habitat to urban development.
+Times are tough for the Striped Legless Lizard, which has continued to lose habitat to urban development.
 When a site in the Canberra area that was known to contain these lizards was converted into a caravan park and tourist accommodation, Bush Heritage collected 115 lizards to relocate, giving them a second chance.

 2. Dept of Environment & Energy: species profile & threats